Southampton-RSG-Training/industry-skills-agile-training/episodes/23-agile-development-process.md

 -   Describe the purpose of the sprint backlog and how it is used throughout a sprint
 -   Define Definition of Done
 :::
+# Scrum

+In this section we'll cover a few different concepts and how they fit into the world of Scrum.

+(Diagram of Scrum philosophy, values, pillars, team, artifacts and events)

 # Scrum Philosophy